As companies continue their adoption of Microsoft 365, the need for solutions to bring together content within their organization increases.

 In addition to SharePoint calendar support, our clients pointed to a feature that used to exist in previous versions of SharePoint:

 On-Premise SharePoint versions have a method for overlaying Exchange calendars on top of SharePoint calendars.
-This gave companies an easy way to compare various calendars when searching for times to schedule events.
+Importantly, this gave companies an easy way to compare various calendars when searching for times to schedule events.
 Unfortunately, in the move to SharePoint Online, Microsoft removed this capability as it is no longer feasible to do with Exchange Online.
 In the development of our web part, we wanted to make sure we could accommodate this use case to fill in the gap.

 SharePoint stores recurring event information in a property on each list item called “RecurrenceData.”
 This is an XML value that store all relevant information needed for rendering a recurring event properly.
 By taking in a base event and applying the information from the RecurrenceData field, we built an array of “repeating” events and passed them into FullCalendar.